 - gifts for siblings and extended family members

-- lunch bought at school once a week.
+- buying lunch at school once a week.

 Pocket money and chores

 Some families feel that everyone should help with chores just because everyone is a member of the family, not because they’re being paid.
 Also, linking children’s chores to pocket money might lead to bargaining about how much chores are worth.

 On the other hand, some families feel that pocket money should be earned and not just given.
-And giving pocket money can motivate some children to do chores.
+And getting pocket money can motivate some children to do chores.

-If you do decide to link pocket money to chores, it’s a good idea for the chores to be regular – for example, tidying up the bedroom daily or weekly, putting out rubbish bins each week, feeding the family pet each day, washing the car each week and so on.
+If you do decide to link pocket money to chores, it’s a good idea for the chores to be regular – for example, tidying up the bedroom daily or weekly or putting out rubbish bins each week.
 This gets your child in the habit of working to earn money.

 Tips on giving pocket money

 - Explain to your child what pocket money is for and what it isn’t for.
-For example, if pocket money is to cover entertainment or food, agree on what kinds of entertainment are OK.
+For example, if pocket money is to cover entertainment, agree on what kinds of entertainment are OK.
 Depending on your child’s age, you might give your child some flexibility in using their pocket money.

 - Pay what you can afford, regardless of what other parents (or your child!) might say.

-- Pay it on a set day.
+- Pay pocket money on a set day.
 You might choose to pay weekly, fortnightly or monthly.
 Try not to miss a payment.

 Learning about money

-Your child learns a lot by watching you and how you deal with money.
-Spending, saving or donating money – they’re all chances to teach your child more about the basics of money management.
+Your child learns a lot by watching how you deal with money.
+Pocket money can teach children about:

-- the value of money: the relative price of things
+- Value: this is the relative price of things.

-- spending: accepting that money is gone once it’s spent
+- Spending: money is gone once it’s spent.

-- earning: understanding that earning money can be hard work, but usually that’s the only way to get it
+- Earning: earning money can be hard work, but usually that’s the only way to get it.

-- opportunity cost: understanding that when you use money to buy something, you give up the chance to buy something else with that money.
+- Opportunity cost: when you use money to buy something, you give up the chance to buy something else with that money.